-6.03.- The Annual Report Statement shall reflect any unpaid course reporting fees and any noncompliance fee assessed pursuant to Section 7.03 along with a schedule of additional penalties which will result from continued non-compliance.
+- 6.03.
+The Annual Report Statement shall reflect any unpaid course reporting fees and any non-compliance fee assessed pursuant to Section 7.03 along with a schedule of additional penalties which will result from continued non-compliance. - 6.04.

-6.04.
 The files and records of the Commission are deemed confidential and shall not be disclosed except in furtherance of the duties of the Commission; statistical abstracts may, however, be drawn therefrom in an anonymous fashion.
 [As amended by order filed December 16, 2014, effective January 1, 2016, Section 6 replaced in its entirety.]

 Section 7.
-NoncomplianceNon-compliance and Sanctions
+Non-compliance and Sanctions

-7.01.
-By April 30 of each year, the Commission shall compile:

-(a) A list of those attorneys who did not timely file an Annual Report Statement for the preceding calendar year; including attorneys who failed to timely claim an exemption.

-(b) A list of those attorneys who have not complied with the requirements of Section 3.01 of this Rule for the preceding calendar year; and

-(c) A list of those attorneys who have not paid all fees due under Section 8.03 of this Rule.
+- 7.01.
+By April 30 of each year, the Commission shall compile: - (a) A list of those attorneys who did not timely file an Annual Report Statement for the preceding calendar year, including attorneys who failed to timely claim an exemption. - (b) A list of those attorneys who have not complied with the requirements of Section 3.01 of this Rule for the preceding calendar year; and - (c) A list of those attorneys who have not paid all fees due under Section 8.03 of this Rule. - 7.02.

-7.02.
 By April 30 of each year, the Commission shall serve each attorney listed on any of the three foregoing lists a Notice of Non-Compliance requiring the attorney to remedy his/her deficiencies on or before May 31 of that year.
-The notice shall be served upon the attorney by registered or certified mail, return receipt requested, at the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or other last known address.to the attorney's last known address as shown in the MCLE database.
+The notice shall be served upon the attorney by registered or certified mail, return receipt requested electronic mail or a form of United States mail providing delivery confirmation to either, at the address shown in the most recent registration statement filed by the attorney pursuant to Supreme Court Rule 9, Section 10.1 or to the attorney's last known address as shown in the MCLE database.

-Failure to receive the Notice of Non-Compliance, sent to the attorney's last known address, doesnot alleviate the attorney's obligation to satisfy the requirements set forth in this Rule, includingtherequirementsofsection7.04.
+Failure to receive the Notice of Non-Compliance, sent to the attorney's last known address, does not alleviate the attorney's obligation to satisfy the requirements set forth in this Rule, including the requirements of section 7.04.

 7.03.
 Each attorney who is subject to the Tennessee CLE requirements who does not satisfy the full number of required hours by December 31 of the previous compliance year shall be assessed an Initial Non-Compliance Fee of One Hundred Dollars (\$100) on January 1 immediately following the end of the compliance year.
-Any Initial Non-Compliance Fee shall be paid on or before MayMarch 31 of that year unless the.
-If any attorney shows to the satisfaction of the Executive Director of the Commission that the Notice of Non-Compliance was erroneously issued, in which nothe Initial Non-Compliance Fee shall not be due.
+Any Initial Non-Compliance Fee shall be paid on or before March 31 of that year.
+If any attorney shows to the satisfaction of the Executive Director of the Commission that the Notice of Non-Compliance was erroneously issued, the Initial Non-Compliance Fee shall not be due.